garris/BackstopJS/README.md

 It's natural for your layout to break while you're in feature development -- in that case you might just run a `backstop test` when you feel things should be shaping up.

-Using the `report` property in your config to enable or disable browser including/excluding the respective properties.
-E.G. The following settings will open a browser and write a junit report.
+Use the `report` property in your config to enable or disable the respective properties.
+E.g. The following settings will open a browser and write a junit report.

 ```json
 "report": ["browser", "CI"]
 ```

-You can also specify a json report by specifying:
+You can also specify a json report:
 ```json
 "report": ["json"]
 ```